gitlabhq/terraform-provider-gitlab/CONTRIBUTING.md

 The acceptance tests can run against a Gitlab instance where you have a token with administrator permissions (likely not gitlab.com).

+The GitHub Actions test against the three latest GitLab releases.

 #### Option 1: Run tests against a local Gitlab container with docker-compose

 This option is the easiest and requires [docker-compose](https://docs.docker.com/compose/install/) (version 1.13+) to be installed on your machine.